WSFS donates historic bank to town of Wyoming

 The former First National Bank of Wyoming had served the town since 1909

-Vice Mayor Doug Denison said the town intends to renovate the building and move its administrative and police department offices to the locale.
+Vice Mayor Doug Denison said the town intends to renovate the building and move its administrative and police department offices there.

 “It’ll be great because we’ll be able to have our town office staff and police department all under one roof, with ample room for public meetings and community gatherings,” he said.

-Wyoming’s admin offices now are in the town’s former train station, which is too small to accommodate the staff, Denison said.
+Wyoming’s offices now are in the former train station, which is too small to accommodate the staff, Denison said.

 “The police department is similarly crammed into the blue house the town owns across the railroad tracks, which has never been a great workspace for our officers, not to mention the challenges posed in terms of parking and security,” he added.

-Money already set aside in the town budget, intended to build a new town hall now could be repurposed to renovate the former bank.
+Money already in the budget to build a new town hall could be repurposed to renovate the former bank.

 “We’re excited about the opportunity to preserve a historic building that is a fixture of Wyoming, give it a new lease on life and set it up to serve the town and residents for years to come,” Denison said.

-No decisions have been made about what to do with the former train station, although the idea of selling the longstanding landmark appears to be out of the question, Denison added.
+No decisions have been made about what to do with the train station, although selling the longstanding landmark appears to be out of the question, Denison added.

 “Council has talked about leasing the space to a small business, maybe a nice little coffee shop or something,” he said.

-This was the second building donation made to the town by WSFS.
-In 2015 the bank donated a house and property adjacent to the former bank for use by the Central Delaware Habitat for Humanity.
+This was the second building donated by WSFS.
+In 2015 a house and property next to the former bank were given to Central Delaware Habitat for Humanity.
 That building was renovated in 2018 with assistance from the community and an $8,000 donation by WSFS.